lamson/backstage-microsite/docs/apis.md

 };
 ```

-!!! note
-There's also an `useGetGoogleIdToken` hook if you need an id token instead
+> There's also an `useGetGoogleIdToken` hook if you need an id token instead

-For more information see the complete API documentation [here](https://backstage.spotify.net/docs/backstage-frontend/api-references/googleAuthApiToken/)